Salman-React/Blockchain-Integration_React-JS/README.md

-React JS Frontend with Node JS api for connecting to Ethereum Blockchain network using INFURA.IO
+React JS Frontend with Node JS api for connecting to Ethereum Blockchain network using INFURA.IO PLEASE REPLACE YOUR INFURA API KEY WITH YOUR-API-KEY in backend-node/index.js
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.